ibanFR/semantic-versioning-kata/docs/_explanation/continuous-integration.md

 # Continuous Integration
 {: .no_toc }

-This project uses GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD).
+This repository leverages GitHub Actions to automate Continuous Integration and Continuous Deployment (CI/CD) workflows for the Lift Button software.
+{: .fs-6 .fw-300 }

 ## Table of Contents
 {: .no_toc .text-delta }